jlevando/eureka/in_progress/latimes/latimes_readme.txt

 This readme was last updated by Lisa McAulay on 2021-03-29.

 The LA Times Collection is being migrated by Lisa McAulay with assistance from Geno Sanchez.
 The first major ingest of this collection was performed between December 2019 and April 2020.
 In February 2021, we began the process of re-ingesting the collection into Californica-Stage and Ursus-Stage to correct the collection name and to correct erroneous values in the date.normalized field.
-As of March 2021, that process is still ongoing.
+As of April 2021, that process is still ongoing.

 * Action Log *
 3/16/21 - on Californica-Stage, added a value to column description.note in the latimes_collection.csv, and then re-festerized the csv (not sure if that was necessary or not) Began new ingest circa 8:30am.